KCisSICKnasty/SICKnasty-FO4/README.md

 to do things in MO2.
 I won't explain those things here because it would just be me repeating what's said there.
 TMR website is where I learned and it should be where you learn too! (:

+MOST IMPORTANTLY, NAVIGATE TO STOCK GAME FOLDER AND LAUNCH: fo4downgrader.exe

+It will say "Patch successful!" and then you may continue!

 Off-Site Downloads:

 Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease